Why do we need a Wildlife Trail?

-With a few exceptions, this area is dominated by ash and sycamore.
+This area is dominated by ash and sycamore.
 A high density of trees is bad not only for the trees themselves (they do not grow outwards but just bolt skywards in search of light), the dense shade also prevent the growth of a variety of plants and flowers in the ‘understory’.
 Woodland experts and conservationist recognise that tree density is too high along much of the Walk and the ground is being starved of light and warmth, which prevents the growth of low shrubs and wild flowers that provide a habitat for certain insects and other wildlife.
 Many of the big trees are sycamores.
 Sycamores are non-native and support only 15 species of insect compared to trees like birch, willow and oak, which support hundreds of insect species.
 Sycamores also block out huge amounts of light.
 All the tree works we have planned are to enable the ecology to flourish.
 It is anticipated that some of the ash in the area may fall victim to ash dieback disease (Chalara).
 If this occurs , it will provide the opportunity to plant other native species.
 We know that removing trees is a sensitive subject, but, having spoken to so many experts, we know the plan we have constitutes good woodland management and conservation practice and one that is nationally accepted as highly beneficial to the development of healthy ground cover and results in greatly improved habitats for wildlife.
 Some people have suggested that it seems very bizarre to take out a lot of vegetation and disturb an area with the idea of improving the ecology and habitat, but when managed responsibly this is exactly what has been proved to be the case in other sites and we have to look to the medium and long term benefits.